Automated Machine Learning on Graphs: A Survey: NAS for Graph Machine Learning

 \section{NAS for Graph Machine Learning}

 NAS methods can be compared in three aspects~\cite{elsken2019neural}: search space, search strategy, and performance estimation strategy.
-Next, we review NAS methods for graph machine learning from these three aspects and discuss some designs uniquely for graphs.
-We mainly review NAS for GNNs fitting Eq.~\eqref{eq:mpnn}, which is the focus of the literature.
-We summarize the characteristics of different methods in Table~\ref{tab:graphnas}.
+Next, we review NAS methods for graph machine learning from these three aspects.
+We mainly review NAS for GNNs fitting Eq.~\eqref{eq:mpnn} and summarize the characteristics of different methods in Table~\ref{tab:graphnas}.